 Second: For a representation to do a good job of representing reality is for it to be true.
 Indeed, the Greeks sometimes spell out the notion of trusting a logos as trusting it to be true.
 For example:

-These are things [claims made in a myth] which I, having heard, pisteuô to be true.
+These are things [claims made in a myth] which, Callicles, I, having heard, pisteuô to be true.
 (Gorgias 524a)

 Another passage in Plato provides particularly clear evidence not only that there is a correlation between trusting a logos and taking it to be true, but also that Plato was very aware of these connections, and wanted to draw attention to them.
 I have in mind the famous misology passage from the Phaedo, which draws an extended analogy between trusting a person and trusting a logos: